Benjamin N. Cardozo: Education

 One of Benjamin's tutors was Horatio Alger.
 When the Cardozos engaged Alger in 1883 to tutor Benjamin and his older sister Elizabeth, they were unaware that Alger had a history of likely molesting teen boys during his time as a minister in Brewster, Massachusetts, from 1864 to 1866.
 There is no evidence that Alger continued committing these crimes after the ones he was alleged of during his ministry, from which he was expelled in 1866 following an inquiry in which he failed to deny the boys' description of events.
 In reviewing Cardozo's life, Chief Judge Judith S. Kaye stated Alger provided Cardozo with a superb education, and a love of poetry.

-At age 15, Cardozo entered Columbia University, where he was elected to Phi Beta Kappa, earning his BA in 1889 and his MA in 1890.
+At age 15, Cardozo entered Columbia University, where he was elected to Phi Beta Kappa and was a member of the Philolexian Society, earning his BA in 1889 and his MA in 1890.
 He was admitted to Columbia Law School in 1889.
 Cardozo wanted to enter a profession that could enable him to support himself and his siblings, but he also hoped to restore the family name, which had been sullied by his father's actions as a judge.
 Cardozo left law school after two years without a law degree, as only two years of law school was required to sit for the bar during this era in New York.